 The barn where I took the photos, is huge!
 And the train came by too.

 I have a pattern nearly finished for this quilt.
 It’s shown here in a twin; baby, throw and queen are also included in the pattern.
-Sign up for my newsletter to be notified when the Waterfall Quilt Pattern is available.
+Sign up for my newsletter below to be notified when the Waterfall Quilt Pattern is available.

 Happy Quilting –